emsi/Codea/ButtonBlock/README.md

 Button and block classes.

-Buttons can be pressed and assigned callback for press end release.
+Buttons can be pressed and assigned callback for press end release.<br/>

-Blocks are basically movable buttons.
+Blocks are basically movable buttons.<br/>

-Whole code is multitouch aware.
+Whole code is multitouch aware. <br/>

 See main.lua for usage example.